Skip to content

 Why Broadcom gave Velero to the CNCF Sandbox — and what it means for Kubernetes data protection

 Broadcom transferred Velero, Kubernetes' backup and restore tool, to the CNCF Sandbox, shifting governance to foster community trust and collaborative growth.
 This move bolsters Broadcom's full-stack Kubernetes strategy by integrating with vSphere for lifecycle management and reducing operational overhead.
 Broadcom aims to evolve Velero into an industry-standard data protector, expanding its use beyond current definitions.
-This governance shift impacts your Kubernetes data protection tooling choices, influencing cloud infrastructure reliability and reducing vendor lock-in risks in production deployments.
-Evaluate Velero's CNCF sandbox progress to inform your Kubernetes backup architecture and adopt emerging open-source standards.

 The laptop return that broke a RAG pipeline